How Long Is Nursing School?

 Types of Nursing School Programs and Completion Times

 Students can begin practicing as nurses following a 1-year vocational nursing program, while registered nurse licensure generally requires at least two years of nursing school.
 However, the full educational course leading to a doctorate in nursing can take eight years or more.
 The most popular nursing school programs are a 2-year associate's degree in nursing and a 4-year Bachelor of Science in Nursing.

-Licensed practical nurses, sometimes known as licensed vocational nurses (LVNs), assist registered nurses and provide basic patient care.
+Licensed practical nurses (LPNs), sometimes known as licensed vocational nurses (LVNs), assist registered nurses and provide basic patient care.
 Nursing school programs for LPNs are typically one year long and involve classroom work as well as supervised clinical experience.
-LPN program graduates, are able to take the NCLEX-PN exam, which grants the graduate the LPN license.
-Typical training for a licensed practical nursing program includes courses such as basic nursing, first aid, intro to pharmacology, geriatric care, psych care and others.
+LPN program graduates are able to take the NCLEX-PN exam, which grants the graduate the LPN license.
+Typical training for a licensed practical nursing program includes courses such as basic nursing, first aid, intro to pharmacology, geriatric care and psych care.

 To become a registered nurse (RN), candidates must complete a diploma, associate's degree or bachelor's degree in nursing, and become licensed.
 Diploma programs are only offered by certain hospitals and are not as prevalent as degree programs.
 Earning a diploma qualifies licensed graduates for entry-level RN positions.
 Nursing diploma programs are typically three years long.

 Associate Degree in Nursing (ADN)

 ADN programs offered through community and 4-year colleges last 2-3 years and qualify graduates for entry-level RN positions.
 Nursing associate's degree programs at community colleges can be taken either during the day or as a night or weekend schedule.
 Students study nursing fundamentals including anatomy, physiology, microbiology, pharmacology and nutrition, as well as related topics, such as psychology.